We seek faculty and staff to serve as Directors and lead the next phase of Differences Matter.

 Directors, Build Anti-racism/Anti-oppression Expertise

-Positions open for faculty and staff to co-lead this work
+Positions open for faculty and staff to co-lead this work in partnership with faculty leaders

 The Co-Directors of Build Anti-racism/Anti-Oppression Expertise will play a pivotal role in identifying the competencies and training our faculty, staff, leaders and learners need to build a more equitable and inclusive institution.
 The Directors will work to advance the following objectives: